f5devcentral/adc-telemetry-based-autoscaling/README.md

 1. Navigate to the scripts directory, (*adc-telemetry-based-autoscaling/azure/scripts/*) and execute the deployment script - (*sh ./deploy.sh*).
 The deployment script executes the Terraform project as illustrated above and migrates the local Terraform state to remote state located on the newly created Hashicorp Consul server.
 The GitHub runners will reference the migrated state and repo-hosted terraform to perform infrastructure updates, (*scaling operations*).

 With the Terraform deployment completed, you should be presented with outputs similar to below.
+The outputs provide the endpoints to interact with environment.
+Before continuing on to the next steps, (configuring alerts) take a few minutes to familiarize yourself with the environment.

 <img src="images/output.png" alt="Flowers">